DijuBarua/Portfolio/README.md

 # portfol
 This is my first portfolio.
-Yool used: HTML, CSS, Js
+Tool used: HTML, CSS, Js